 After the command execution is complete you will see that a file BouncingBall.fmu has been created.
-Its contents varies depending on the current platform.
-On the machine generating this documentation, the contents in Listing 9.1 are generated (along with the C source code).
+Its contents varies depending on the target platform.
+On the machine generating this documentation the contents in Listing 10.1 are generated (along with the C source code).

-Listing 9.1: BouncingBall FMU contents
+Listing 10.1: BouncingBall FMU contents

 '''

 binaries/

 binaries/linux64/

-binaries/linux64/BouncingBall_FMU.libs

 binaries/linux64/BouncingBall.so

 modelDescription.xml

 '''

-A log file for FMU creation is also generated named ModelName\FMU.log.
-If there are some errors while creating FMU they will be shown in the command line window and logged in this log file as well.
+A log file for FMU creation is also generated named ModelName_FMU.log.
+If there are some errors while creating the FMU, they will be shown in the command line window and logged in this log file as well.

 By default an FMU that can be used for both Model Exchange and Co-Simulation is generated.
-We support FMI 1.0 & FMI 2.0 for Model Exchange FMUs and FMI 2.0 for Co-Simulation FMUs.
+We support FMI 1.0 & FMI 2.0.4 for Model Exchange FMUs and FMI 2.0.4 for Co-Simulation FMUs.